eventnetusa/eventnet/src/_work/humana-rvs.md

 content_section:
   - text_block_markdown: >-
-      In 2005 the health insurance industry underwent major changes with the launch of Medicare Part D. Looking for a way to spearhead the industry's sudden need for consumer outreach and education, Humana turned to EventNetUSA.&nbsp;
+      In 2005 the health insurance industry underwent major changes with the launch of Medicare Part D. To spearhead the industry's sudden need for consumer outreach and education, Humana turned to EventNetUSA.&nbsp;

-      EventNetUSA conceptualized, designed and executed the "Let's Talk" campaign, a nationwide mobile education tour designed to help Medicare beneficiaries learn about new plan and prescription drug coverage options.
+      Leveraging Humana's partnership with Walmart, we conceptualized, designed and executed the national "Let's Talk" Campaign.
+The tour was designed to educate Walmart's Senior shoppers and to help beneficiaries learn about new plan and prescription drug coverage options.

-      To tackle the challenge of reaching America's 42 million Medicare beneficiaries, EventNetUSA built a fleet of ten RVs and recruited 20 Medicare Advisors who would travel the country, visiting with seniors at senior centers, medical centers, senior expos, Walmart Supercenters and Sam's Club stores.
+      We built a fleet of ten RVs and recruited and trained 20 Medicare Advisors who would travel the country, visiting with seniors at senior centers, medical centers, senior expos in addition to Walmart Supercenters and Sam's Club stores.

-      At each stop, consumers learned about important dates related to the enrollment process and how to research prescription drug availability.
-      Humana Medicare Advisors also offered guidance as to which type of plan may be best suited for a beneficiary based on health, lifestyle and income criteria.
+      Onsite, Humana Medicare Advisors offered RV guests guidance as to which type of plan may be best suited based on their health, lifestyle and income criteria.